 1. IntensityX3 Fitness Kickboxing and Core Workout

-The next best thing to being at your favorite kickboxing studio, this 30-minute workout includes a full-body warm-up featuring squats, lunges, fire hydrants and plank shoulder taps to train you train from head to toe — with a special emphasis on your core.
+The next best thing to being at your favorite kickboxing studio, this 38-minute workout includes a full-body warm-up, combo punches and classic core exercises to train you from head to toe.

 If you're all about busting that bag, you'll love this bag-centric routine, which not only offers stress relief but also serves up some serious physical benefits, too.
 And though having a heavy bag on hand to kick and punch is ideal, it's not necessary for this workout.
 You can shadowbox as you follow along for similar stress-busting experience.